HanoverStatsLabs/resources/labs/Lab6Instructions.md

 	myBreaks  		# this just prints the sequence of numbers histogram(~height, data=heightSubset, breaks=myBreaks)
 	```
+    Notice how the whole numbers on the x-axis are now centered below their corresponding bars.

-	Describe the height distribution: overall shape, center (from `favstats`), spread (for typical heights), number/location of modes (if any).
+	Describe the height distribution: overall shape, center (make a `favstats`), spread (for typical heights), number/location of modes (if any).

 ## Height and Sex / Paneled Histogram

 4. Because of the difference in average heights for males as compared to females, we might have expected the histogram to be clearly bimodal.
 Indeed, with a boxplot we can see this difference.
-Draw a `bwplot` of `sex~height` now.
+Draw a `bwplot` of `sex~height` now, using the `heightSubset` data.

     As a companion to the `bwplot`, let's also make a histogram which is paneled by sex.
 Notice the use of the formula `~height|sex` for height versus sex, and the `layout=c(1,2)` option for forcing the panels to line up vertically (1 column, 2 rows):
     ```r